Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Results

 Fig.~\ref{fig3}~(a) shows that the scatter of kurtosis $\alpha_4$ against $\langle g \rangle$ can be approximately fit by a power law of the form: $\alpha_4 \sim \langle g\rangle^{-2.2}$.
 The Pearson correlation coefficient between the logarithms of the two quantities is $\rho = -0.55$ ($p = 10^{-7})$.
 Thus, in general, currencies of countries having higher GDP per capita tend to be more stable, in the sense of having low probability of extremely large fluctuations.
-However, there are exceptions (e.g., HKD and ISK which are indicated in the figure) where currencies exhibit high kurtosis even when they belong to countries with high GDP per capita.
-In these cases, the peakedness of the distribution may reflect underlying economic crises, e.g., the Icelandic financial crisis in the case of ISK.
-Furthermore, we observe that currencies belonging to high GDP per capita economies that are dependent on international trade of a few key resources also exhibit high kurtosis (e.g., KWD and BND [not shown]).
+However, there are exceptions where currencies exhibit high kurtosis even when they belong to countries with high GDP per capita (e.g., HKD and ISK which are indicated in the figure).
+In these cases, the peakedness of the distribution may reflect underlying economic crises, e.g., the 2008 Icelandic financial crisis in the case of ISK and the 2003 SARS crisis for HKD.
+Furthermore, we observe that currencies belonging to high GDP per capita economies that are dependent on international trade of a few key resources - such as, crude oil - also exhibit high kurtosis (e.g., KWD and BND).
 This suggests a dependence of the nature of the fluctuation distribution on the diversity of their exports, which is indeed shown in Fig.~\ref{fig3}~(b).
 The dependence of the kurtosis on $T$ (which is a measure of the variegated nature of trade) of the corresponding economy is approximately described by a power-law relation: $\alpha_4 \sim \langle T \rangle^{9.1}$.
 The Pearson correlation coefficient between the logarithms of the two quantities is $\rho =0.53$ ($p = 10^{-6})$.
 This implies that, in general, currencies of countries having low $\langle T \rangle$, i.e., having well-diversified export profile, tend to be more stable.